-Chad Wolf planning Latin America trip amid staff concerns about covid
+Chad Wolf planning Latin America trip amid staff concerns about coronavirus

-The United States has more confirmed covid-19 infections than any other country in the world, but Latin American nations have been especially hard-hit, and Brazil and Colombia have mortality rates from the disease that exceed the U.S. mark, according to data compiled by Johns Hopkins University.
+The United States has more confirmed coronavirus infections than any other country in the world, but Latin American nations have been especially hard-hit, and Brazil and Colombia have mortality rates from the disease that exceed the U.S. mark, according to data compiled by Johns Hopkins University.

 There are no major conferences for Wolf to attend in the region that week, and at least one person familiar with the outlines of the plan referred to the trip as “a boondoggle.”